Mission and Scope

 Management is by an executive council of the participating unit heads, with one of the heads serving as the Director, rotating annually.
 The participating units retain their existing governance, academic programs, and identities.

-The Acting Director for SEES 2018-2019 Fiscal Year is Greg Hodgins, Director of the Accelerator Mass Spectrometry Laboratory.
+The Acting Director for SEES 2019-2020 Fiscal Year is Barbara Carrapa, Professor and Department Head of the Department of Geosciences.

 SEES offers undergraduate degrees in Geosciences, Hydrology and Atmospheric Sciences, and Soil, Water and Environmental Sciences.
 MS and PhD degrees are offered in Geosciences, Hydrology and Atmospheric Sciences, Soil, Water and Environmental Science, and Natural Resources.
 Tree-Ring students are granted degrees by departments in multiple colleges.